SixArm/sshd-config/README.md

-# SixArm.com » SSHd » sshd_config file
+# SixArm.com ➤ Secure Shell daemon (SSHd) ➤ sshd_config file

 ## Introduction

 Our SSH configuration files are in two repos:

-  * `sixarm_ssh_config` for the client configuration.
+  * `sixarm-ssh-config` for the client configuration.

-  * `sixarm_sshd_config` for the server configuration.
+  * `sixarm-sshd-config` for the server configuration.

 Take what you need.
 We welcome suggestions, feedback, and pull requests.

 ## Install

-To install this system-wide on a typical Unix system, you must have root administration permissions or similar kinds of sudo permissions.
+To install this system-wide on a typical Unix system, you must have root administration permissions, or similar kinds of sudo permissions.

-Warning: doing this is dangerous and can seriously affect your systems.
-If you don't understand the instructions below, then ask for help.
+Warning: doing this is dangerous and can seriously affect your systems, so if you don't understand the instructions below, then ask for help.

 Create your SSH directory as needed: